akshell/docs/ref/ak/url.rst

    ``signup``, and ``session``.
 For these names ``reverse()`` returns an absolute URL of a corresponding Akshell page.
 If the user visits the page and performs the necessary action, he will be redirected back to your application.
-The path of the redirection could be specified by the second ``reverse()`` argument (to redirect the user back to the current page, use ``request.fullPath``).
+The path of the redirection can be specified by the second ``reverse()`` argument (to redirect the user back to the current page, use ``request.fullPath``).